-A student whose financial aid is terminated because he fails to make satisfactory academic progress may appeal.
+A student whose financial aid is suspended because of failure to make satisfactory academic progress may appeal.
 Appeals

-must be made in writing to the Director of Student Financial Services and must indicate why the student believes he should not be terminated from financial aid.
-Appeal applications are located on the LSCC webpage, financial aid section, then Satisfactory Academic Progress.
+must be made in writing to the Director of Student Financial Services and the Financial Aid Appeals Committee, and must indicate why the student believes he should not be terminated from financial aid.
+Appeal applications are located on the LSCC webpage, financial aid section, as a part of our Documents and Forms.
 Located on the form is the deadline for each semester as to when the appeal is due.

 The maximum time frame for completing a program of study is 1.5 times the required published length of the student's specific program.
 This maximum includes all developmental work taken.
 A student is no longer eligible for financial aid when he has attempted 1.5 times the number of hours required for his degree or certificate.